mickaellalande/academic-kickstart/content/post/tutorial/how-to-create-an-academic-github-page-with-hugo/index.md

 projects: ["Tutorials"]
 ---

+{{% alert warning %}}
+Be aware that Academic theme seems to have become Wowchemy, hence this tutorial might be outdated.
+Nevertheless, it can be used as a basis, but please refer to the Wowchemy documentation first.
+I updated all the links below to refer to their new websites.
+{{% /alert %}}

 I guess you are wondering how to make an academic website on your GitHub with the address *.github.io*.
 There are, of course, the solutions proposed directly by [GitHub page](https://pages.github.com/), however, it looks a bit *"old school"* in my opinion.
 Another option is to make the site by yourself in markdown, but it seemed quite long and tedious.
-Personally, I finally came across the [Academic theme](https://sourcethemes.com/academic/)[^1] for [Hugo](https://gohugo.io/)[^2] that suits my needs and is the purpose of this tutorial!
+I finally came across [Wowchemy](https://wowchemy.com/)[^1] for [Hugo](https://gohugo.io/)[^2] that suits my needs and is the purpose of this tutorial!
 Feel free to leave a comment if you have any questions and/or additional information.

 {{% alert note %}}
 You need to be a bit familiar with the basics of GitHub, but you don't need any knowledge of html/css.